Geometry in grades 1-8

 Warm-up activities are intended to be completed before class and are designed to prepare preservice teachers for that day's in-class activities.
 These activities are more effective when everyone attends class fully prepared.
 "Eyeglasses" in the calendar will indicate warm-up activities.

 Notes are not allowed on quizzes.
-Formative quizzes are not graded, so cannot be made-up.
+Approved calculators and class manipulatives are allowed.

 Midterm (30 MP) & Final exam (40 MP)